 Shenzhen is the home base for some of China's most high-tech and successful companies.
 Unsurprisingly, there are active efforts to start to harness that dynamism in support of military missions, including the use of drones developed through commercial technologies.
-Concurrently, the CMC Science and Technology Commission is exploring new mechanisms for leveraging commercial technologies with the launch of China's first "defense S&T innovation rapid response small group" (国防科技创新快速响应小组) in Shenzhen.
-This team will leverage "the innovation advantages of the Shenzhen Special Economic Zone to rapidly respond to the needs of national defense S&T innovation," while "accumulating experience in promoting the formation of a flexible and highly efficient defense technology innovation value chain."
+Concurrently, the CMC Science and Technology Commission is exploring new mechanisms for leveraging commercial technologies with the launch of China's first "defense S&T innovation rapid response small group" (国防科技创新快速响应小组) in Shenzhen.237 This team will leverage "the innovation advantages of the Shenzhen Special Economic Zone to rapidly respond to the needs of national defense S&T innovation," while "accumulating experience in promoting the formation of a flexible and highly efficient defense technology innovation value chain."

 The priority fields highlighted for this program include biology, new materials, manufacturing, and artificial intelligence.
-According to a notice released in April 2018, some of the priorities for the new projects, all of which were required to be completed in six to twelve months, included the development of maritime intelligent target recognition technology based on video imagery and a module for intelligent human-machine interaction.
-In April 2019, this team co-organized a competition for the development of intelligent processing algorithms for massive optical remote sensing satellite data.
+According to a notice released in April 2018, some of the priorities for the new projects included the development of maritime intelligent target recognition technology and a module for intelligent human-machine interaction.238 In April 2019, this team co-organized a competition for the development of intelligent processing algorithms for massive optical remote sensing satellite data.
 This new model for rapidly developing and accessing commercial technologies is still at an early stage but does demonstrate the PLA's capability to experiment with new mechanisms for defense innovation, seemingly adapting American approaches in the process.